EU and US urge Azerbijan to allow aid access to Armenians

 The Armenian leader has already faced mass protests in Yerevan over his Nagorno-Karabakh defeat.

-But Russia said: "The head of the Armenian government should be well aware that Moscow does not get involved in such things [fomenting opposition protests] — unlike the West which is pretty adept at organising 'colour revolutions'."
+But Russia said: "The head of the Armenian government should be well aware that Moscow does not get involved in such things [fomenting opposition protests] — unlike the West, which is pretty adept at organising 'colour revolutions'."